rs-delve/rs-delve.github.io/_reports/2020-05-27-test-trace-isolate.md

-    taken to test and to trace individuals makes a substantial impact on the relative effectiveness of TTI: our simulation model finds that reducing the overall turnaround time from five days to three leads to 60% greater reduction in R<sub>e</sub> due to contact tracing of extra-household contacts.
+    taken to test and to trace individuals makes a substantial impact on the relative effectiveness of TTI: our simulation model finds that reducing the overall turnaround time from five days to three leads to 60% greater reduction in $R_e$ due to contact tracing of extra-household contacts.
 Since the impact of a TTI system on secondary infections is dominated by the large impact of immediate isolation of symptomatic cases and their household contacts, the